Timeline for Senior Year

 Senior year is coming up, and college application season is right around the corner.
 Does the thought of all those decisions and deadlines make your head spin a little?
 Don’t panic!

 It’s time!
 Senior year is coming up, and college application season is right around the corner.
 Does the thought of all those decisions and deadlines make your head spin a little?
 Don’t panic!
-We’ll tell you everything you need to know:
+We’ll tell you everything you need to know in this timeline for senior year:

 - Summer/Early Fall